Grades 4-5 at BASIS Charter Schools

 By the time students reach grades 4–5, they begin to see how different subjects are connected to each other.
 This interdisciplinary style of learning allows them to understand complex concepts across the academic disciplines and supplies them with an impressive breadth of knowledge.
 Participating in connection projects allows students to experience firsthand how skills from multiple courses are used to solve real-world problems.
 Above all, making interdisciplinary connections helps students bring different ideas together in a way that makes learning more meaningful and purposeful.

-The transition years are an exciting time of academic and social-emotional growth, and all the teachers and staff at BASIS San Antonio Northeast are committed to providing your child with a world-class education.
+The transition years are an exciting time of academic and social-emotional growth, and all the teachers and staff are committed to providing your child with a world-class education.

 BASIS Charter Schools are open enrollment, tuition-free charter schools that follow the accelerated BASIS Charter School Curriculum, which fuels critical thinking, creativity, and problem-solving.